 There are frequent field study trips in Kunming, as well, for all courses including language.

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Kunming, it will feel like home.

 Homestays - Homestays provide the ideal environment for learning about China and improving your Chinese language skills.
 Our homestays are located within a short walk or bus ride to the Center.
 All homestays feature a private bedroom.
 While living in a home may involve making some sacrifices of privacy and personal freedom, our Chinese homestay families are universally eager to get to know you and share their ideas, language, and culture with you.
 If you don’t have Chinese language experience, we will find you a suitable “English-friendly” homestay.

-International Student Dormitory - Live with a fellow IES Abroad student in a double dorm room located on the same floor as the IES Abroad Kunming Center, which is part of a larger building on the Yunnan University campus.
-In addition to being the location of the IES Abroad Center, this building also includes housing for other international students from Southeast Asia, classrooms, and some offices.
-Each room is fully furnished with Internet access available at no extra cost.
+International Student Dormitory - Live with a fellow IES Abroad student in a double dorm room in an international student dormitory just a three-minute walk from the IES Abroad Kunming Center.
+This building also provides housing for other international students.
+Each room is fully furnished with Internet access at no extra cost.
 No meal plan is provided, but you can eat at inexpensive restaurants on campus or around Kunming.